 - Security event handling including incident response and communication.

-The FDA has indicated that compliance with IEC 81001-5-1 is one way to demonstrate that a device meets the security requirements expected in premarket submissions.
 For organizations developing medical device software or integration software that may be classified as a medical device, adopting IEC 81001-5-1 provides a structured path to FDA compliance.

 Integration Security: Device-to-EHR Data Flows